-Overall, Jinfuyu has trained 6,000 villagers in 287 villages and established 2 satellite factories with 370 workers.
+Overall, Jinfuyu has trained 6,000 ethnic minority villagers in 287 villages and established 2 satellite factories with 370 workers.
 In September 2018, it established a factory in the Kashgar VTIC (喀什教培中心), providing training and work for 560 VTIC detainees.
 In order to speed up the transformation of workers from farmers to factory laborers, from the stove to the machine, from the very first day that they enter the factory the company strictly implements a combination of “worldview education + Chinese language study + skills training” (观念培育+国语学习+技能培训).
 This approach presumably applies to both VTIC and non-VTIC workers.
 According to a government website, the secret behind Jinfuzhen’s success is its “paramilitary-style management” (准军事化管理).

 Jinfuzhen is also an example of how manufacturers based in Xinjiang form strategic linkages with eastern Chinese companies that often lead to their products eventually being exported abroad.
 Jinfuzhen has formed strategic trade partnerships with Jiangsu’s Guotai (江苏国泰), Shanghai’s Tiankun (上海天坤), and Nanjing’s Daoyu import/export companies, making it a “key enterprise for Xinjiang’s textile industry”.
 Xinhua reports note that the company exports firefighter clothing to Germany, and was preparing to make clothing for the French fashion brand Decathlon.